 Assisted Facebook in designing and conducting a public consultation with respect to the formation of the company's proposed Oversight Board for content moderation

 Represented a U.S. consumer goods importer on a tariff classification dispute before the U.S. Court of International Trade, successfully persuading CBP to voluntarily abandon its classification opinion, resulting in multi-million dollar refund.

 Represented clients in filing comments on proposed trade enforcement actions (e.g., the proposed coverage of Section 301 tariffs), and in preparing product exclusion requests from Section 301 and Section 232 tariffs.

 Advised a coalition of tech companies on the conformity of a proposed Indonesian regulation with Indonesia’s previous commitments under the General Agreement on Trade in Services (GATS).

-Advised multiple importers on “first sale” duty savings programs.
+Advised multiple importers on “first sale” duty savings programs and FTA eligibility reviews.

 Professional Associations and Memberships

 - American Bar Association - International Section

 - University of Kansas School of Law (JD) (2008)